-I am a PhD student in the Emmett Interdisciplinary Program in Environment and Resources, where I am interested in developing innovative science-based solutions to mitigate human activities and conserve protected marine species.
-My current research focuses around threats facing sea turtle populations and applies interdisciplinary methods from the fields of marine science, ocean governance and policy, and environmental decision-making.
-In addition to my research, I am passionate about science communication and outreach.
+Bianca Santos is a PhD student in the Emmett Interdisciplinary Program in Environment and Resources, where she is interested in developing innovative science-based solutions to mitigate human activities and conserve protected marine species.
+Her current research focuses around science and policy for managing human impacts on highly migratory marine animal in the Pacific.
+Her research applies interdisciplinary methods from the fields of marine science, ocean governance and policy, and environmental decision-making.
+In addition to her research, Bianca is passionate about science communication and outreach.

 Education & Certifications

 M.S., Virginia Institute of Marine Science, College of William and Mary, Marine Science, concentrations in Fisheries Science and Marine Policy (2017)